 liability, indemnification and confidentiality arrangements between the beneficiaries.

-The consortium agreement must not contain any provision contrary to the sub-Agreement.
+The consortium Agreement must not contain any provision contrary to the Subgrantee Agreement.

 Article 6 – Liability of the Beneficiaries

 Neither the Contractor, nor the EC can be held liable for any acts or omissions of the beneficiaries in relation to this Contract.